 - Bats are the only mammal that can truly fly.

 - Virginia has 17 of the more than 1,000 bat species worldwide.

 - Three of the bat species in Virginia are federal endangered species (Gray Bat, Indiana Bat, and Virginia Big-eared Bat); the Rafinesque’s Big-eared Bat, also known as the Eastern Big-eared Bat, is a state threatened and endangered species.

 - The bats in Virginia are divided into two categories: cave bats and tree bats.
 Cave bats hibernate in caves, while tree bats hibernate in leaf clusters, under decaying logs, in hollow trees, or sometimes in abandoned mines or old buildings.

 - Bats can live more than 10 years and some species can live up to 30 years.

 - Owls, hawks, raccoons, skunks and other animals prey on bats.

 Call us at (800) 457-8630 for bat removal services in Virginia.
-We also found this great website for locating local Bat Removal Companies throughout the United States.
+We also found this great website for local wildlife removal and pest control services in Central Virginia.